peterjcaulfield/raiden/README.md

 Using the above two example configs, we could then execute an API request with:
 ```
-$ raiden request -e dev_api get_posts
+$ raiden request -e staging get_posts
 ```

-This would issue a `GET` request to `http://dev_api.localhost.com/posts`
+This would issue a `GET` request to `http://staging.localhost.com/posts`

-`raiden` supports most of [node request library](https://github.com/request/request/blob/master/README.md) API which it is built on top of by way of request-promise.

 ---